-Kronos: UFA's online HR and payroll system.
+Kronos: UFA's online timekeeping, payroll and HR system.

 Minimum Staffing: Required minimum number of personnel on-shift in stations every day.

 Naloxone (Narcan): The drug used to combat an opioid overdose.

 NFPA - National Fire Protection Association: A global nonprofit organization, established in 1896, devoted to eliminating death, injury, property and economic loss due to fire, electrical and related hazards.
 This organization sets standards to which the firefighting profession measures their own organizations.